nightmode/feri/docs/command-line.md

 -ns, --nostats       no statistics
 ```

-Negating options are stronger than the options they override.
+Negating options override their counterparts.
 For example, `feri --clean --noclean` would result in the destination folder not being cleaned.

 ### Special Options

-The third group are special options that can override any previous group, do multiple things at once, or otherwise be uniquely awesome.
+Special options can override other options, do multiple things at once, or otherwise be uniquely awesome.

 ```
 -a, --all            clean, build, watch, livereload, stats